Prajwalprakash3722/automatic-computing-machine/README.md

 #### Critical Section

 - As of now we are hardcoding the opening balance, if anyone has a better idea please feel free to suggest.

+* Branch counsellors and Main treasurer (signned of by)
+* feauture for pdf uploading